rage/java-programming/data/part-9/2-interfaces.md

 <text-box variant='hint' name='Reducing the dependencies between classes'>

-Using interfaces in programmign enables reducing dependencies between classes.
+Using interfaces in programming enables a reduction of dependencies between classes.
 In the previous example the Packer does not depend on the classes that implement the Storable interface.
 Instead, it just depends on the interface.
-This makes possible to add new classes that implement the interface without changing the Packer class.
+This makes it possible to add new classes that implement the interface without changing the Packer class.
 What is more, adding new Storable classes doesn't affect the classes that use the Packer class.

 </text-box>